minad/hexns/README.md

 # hexns

-Nameserver for IPv6 which resolves Hexspeak subdomains in 250 lines of code
+Nameserver for IPv6 which resolves Hexspeak subdomains

 ## Usage